NCAR/climate-primer-water/doc/ch6_downscaling.rst

 tool is available online, well documented in terms of understanding and implementation, and can be freely downloaded from the SDSM website (https://sdsm.org.uk/).
-SDSM has been used globally for various applications, including water resource management, flood risk assessment, and urban climate studies​.
+SDSM has been used globally for various applications, including water-resource management, flood-risk assessment, and urban climate studies​.

 Table 1.
 A summary of statistical downscaling approaches, their pros and